 GINETTE: Yes, to tell somebody to put that accountability in there.
 I even had a deadline, in a sense, because one of the people said, “Okay, you need to have it done by this specific time because then I’m going to let other people know that it’s out there.”
 So I was working fast and furiously.

-One of the things too that I took from the book and my experience, is just MOVING FORWARD.
+One of the things I took from the book and my experience, is just MOVING FORWARD.
 You don’t have to have everything figured out.
 And so I adopted the mantra.
 “Done is better than perfect.”
 Even though I didn’t have it all figured out, of how I wanted to look or even the direction I want to take it, I started somewhere.
 I just needed to take a step and do something.

 The third thing was just RELEASING.
 Releasing the way life was before, or how you were before.
 Embracing the fact that you’re going to be learning and growing.